Trail Tips for Running Uphill and Downhill

 Running Uphill

 Power hiking is a great technique that allows you to conquer a climb while maintaining a manageable effort.
-The key to this technique is to lean slightly forward from the hips, not from the shoulders, so that you are properly engaging your glutes.
+The key to power hiking is to lean slightly forward from the hips, not from the shoulders, so that you are properly engaging your glutes.
 Many runners even put their arms on their hips or thighs to help assist them with their ascent.
 This is also where you can open your stride a little bit to compensate for the slower cadence.

 Running Downhill

-It is commonly believed that downhill running is easy, but that is not entirely true.
-Your aerobic system may get a break as gravity pulls you down the hill, but repeatedly catching the weight of your body with the increased force from a descent can leave runners feeling pretty beat up.
+It is commonly believed that running downhill is easy, but that is not entirely true.
+Your aerobic system may get a break as gravity pulls you down the hill, but repeatedly catching the weight of your body with the increased force from a descent can leave runners pretty beat up.

 To help mitigate the impact of running downhill, runners should make sure that they are running on the forefoot.
-This will reduce the overall load on the muscles and reduce some of the harshnesses of the impact by evenly distributing the forces your body is absorbing.
+This will reduce the overall load on the muscles and alleviate some of the harshnesses of the impact by evenly distributing the forces your body is absorbing.

 Next, do not fight gravity.
 Instead, let it do some of the work for you by slightly leaning forward from the hips.
 Continue to take shorter strides with your centre of gravity over the forefoot.
 Runners should also keep their eyes on the trail ahead of them to better analyse the terrain and anticipate their next step.
 Finally, let your arms extend away from the body and feel free to flail a little to help maintain your balance.